marijnh/Eloquent-JavaScript/17_http.md

 # HTTP

-{{quote {author: "Tim Berners-Lee,The World Wide Web: A very short personal history", chapter: true}
+{{quote {author: "Tim Berners-Lee", title: "The World Wide Web: A very short personal history", chapter: true}

 The dream behind the Web is of a common information space in which we communicate by sharing information.
 Its universality is essential: the